Turkish drone shot down by Iraqi air defenses over northern city of Kirkuk

 Brig.
 Gen. Abdul Salam, deputy commander of air defense, told reporters that the drone came from the direction of Sulaymaniyah and crossed into Iraqi airspace.
 He said it was a Turkish drone and was shot down by the Iraqi air force in the Chiman area of Kirkuk.

-The Iraqi air force said in a statement that the drone was issued a warning “according to protocol” and then was shot down by air defenses.
+The Iraqi air force said in a statement that the drone was issued a warning “according to protocol” and was then shot down by air defenses.
 It said the drone fell on a civilian house, causing “only material losses.”

 “Based on the inspection of the wreckage parts of the drone, it was found to be of the Turkish type,” it said.